Costello (surname)

-Costello is a surname.
-It is often found among people of Irish origin, though other ethnic backgrounds may possess it (like some Italian-Americans).
+Costello is a surname of Irish origin, which has been used as a stage name by Italians and others.

 History

-The Irish surnames Costello, Costelloe, and Costellow are anglicized forms of the Gaelic surname Mac Oisdealbhaigh, itself a Gaelicized form of an Anglo-Norman name.
+The Irish surnames Costello and Costellow are anglicized forms of the Gaelic surname Mac Oisdealbhaigh, itself a Gaelicized form of an Anglo-Norman name.
 This was the first example of a Norman family assuming a Gaelic name.

 This surname has been mainly borne by a notable Irish family who claimed descent from Jocelyn de Angulo, an Anglo-Norman mercenary who accompanied Richard de Clare to Ireland in 1170 during the Anglo-Norman invasion of Ireland.